 It is still important to Milton Keynes Pride Festival to try and promote how much the wonderful LGBTQ+ community bring to Milton Keynes and build positive social cohesion, with education and promotion.

 The event is a not for profit event and any money that is raised will go to services for the LGBTQ+ Community in MK and surrounding areas also, towards next years event.
-There were soo many of you last year approx 10,000 we will increase site but still work on it feeling like a real community event.
+There were soo many of you in 2019 approx 10,000 we will increase site but still work on it feeling like a real community event.
 So please come with your smiles, glitter, fur babies, families, friends and know that we want you to enjoy the day and embrace the wonderful diverse community that is the LGBTQ+ community

 Milton Keynes Pride Festival and sponsors wish everyone a safe, happy, proud, Pride.